Ole113/fbla-quiz/docs/presentationLayout.md

     - **NEED INTERACTIVE Q&A**

 ## Program sequence is logical, error free, and incorporates if-then sequences
-    - If the home link has been clicked on then render home page...
+    - **If** the home link has been clicked on **then** render home page...
-    - If the user has clicked on button scroll to points.
+    - **If** the user has clicked on button **then** scroll to points.
-    - If the user has clicked the button to add more quiz questions then add another quiz question.
+    - **If** the user has clicked the button to add more quiz questions **then** add another quiz question.
     - remove quiz question, change quiz type...

 ## Program incorporates at least one if-then sequence that saves the user steps, Program does not contain unnecessary steps or complexity
-    - Button on the home page that scrolls down to the points maybe.
+    -  Program is split into components which increases the reusability and decreases the complexity because all of the code is not a jumbled mess.
-    -
+    - If the user clicks on the learn more butotn then it scrolls to the points.
+Saves the user from having to scroll to them.
+This is not a very good example.
+Think of something better.

 ## Data storage includes dynamic backup feature, Data storage is clear, and storage is secure
     - Data is stored in MySQL database.